Fast Exact Matrix Completion: A Unified Optimization Framework for Matrix Completion: fastImpute without Side Information

-For scaling behavior, we have the following observations: \begin{itemize} \item $n$ - We see that fastImpute scales as $O(n^{\frac{1}{2}})$ for low $n$ as the gradient descent step dominates, and as we move to $n\sim 10^6$ it starts to scale as $O(n)$ as the step of completing the final matrix starts to dominate.
+For scaling behavior, we have the following observations: \begin{itemize} \item $n,m$ - We see that fastImpute scales sublinearly for low $n,m$ as the gradient descent step dominates, and as we move to $n\sim 10^6$ it starts to scale as $O(nm)$ as the step of completing the final matrix starts to dominate.
 The MAPE steadily decreases as we have more entries.
-In contrast, SIALS, SISVD, and MFSGD all roughly scale linearly with $n$ from the start.
-Interestingly, the MFSGD algorithm has increasing error with increasing number of entries - we hypothesize this may be due to the gradient descent in factorized form $\bm{A}=\bm{U}\bm{V}$ failing to capture non-linear dynamics of the interactions between $\bm{U}$ and $\bm{V}$ at high levels. \item $m$ - From the derivation we know that fastImpute scales in $O(m)$ for $n>m$.
-For $n<m$, we transpose the matrix before conducting fastImpute, as the algorithm is not symmetric (and is biased to be faster in $n$ rather than $m$).
-SIALS, SISVD, and MFSGD all roughly scale linearly with $n$ from the start. \item $k$ - Somewhat surprisingly, fastImpute scales as $O(k)$ even though theoretically it scales at $O(k^3)$.
+In contrast, SIALS, SISVD, and MFSGD all roughly scale linearly with $n,m$ from the start.
+Interestingly, the MFSGD algorithm has increasing error with increasing number of entries - we hypothesize this may be due to the gradient descent in factorized form $\bm{A}=\bm{U}\bm{V}^T$ failing to capture non-linear dynamics of the interactions between $\bm{U}$ and $\bm{V}$ at high levels. \item $k$ - Somewhat surprisingly, fastImpute scales as $O(k)$ even though theoretically it scales at $O(k^3)$.
 We believe this is due to the small constant factor in front of the $k^2$ and $k^3$ terms. \item $\mu$ - We see that in accordance to the linear dependence on $|\Omega|$, the number of known entries, fastImpute runs slower as we have more filled elements, while in contrast SIALS and SISVD both run faster.
-MFSGD is similar to fastImpute in that it runs slower with more filled elements (a construct of the gradient descent method), and all of the comparison methods seem to match fastImpute at low $\mu$.
-This is due to the high accuracy of the top-k SVD approximation used as warmstarts across all methods - when most of the entries are filled, this is an extremely well approximation. \end{itemize}
+MFSGD is similar to fastImpute in that it runs slower with more filled elements (a construct of the gradient descent method). \end{itemize}